dpapathanasiou/go-recaptcha/README.md

 Usage Example
 -------------

-This is a simple HTTP server which creates the recaptcha form and tests the input.
+Included with this repo is example.go, a simple HTTP server which creates the reCaptcha form and tests the input.

-Set the recaptcha_public_key constant to your actual public key, and build, using the go tool to install the go-recaptcha package in your packages tree:
+Set the recaptcha_public_key constant in line 17 to your actual public key, and build:

 ```
-go get github.com/dpapathanasiou/go-recaptcha
 go build example.go
 ```